SubstrateLabs/substrate-examples/basics/streaming/README.md

 Substrate supports streaming responses in order to help improve the UX of your application by reducing the time it takes before a user sees a response.

 The prevailing method of implementing streaming amongst inference providers is via Server-Sent Events and this is what we have chosen due to it's widespread support and simple API.

-We've designed our streaming API to work intuitively with the graph-oriented nature of the Substrate system and as a result we will stream back messages for every node in the graph you run.
-We will stream back the completed node result for every node and when possible we will also stream, for example when using LLMs.
+We've designed our streaming API to work intuitively with the graph-oriented nature of the Substrate system.
+As a result we will stream back messages for every node in the graph you run and messages relating to the graph as a whole.
+For many models we only support streaming back the final result from a node, but for most LLM nodes we will also stream incremental chunks as the result is produced.
+We'll use the `ComputeText` node the the examples here which emits these chunks within the delta message in the response stream.

 In this article we're going to step through the process of making a streaming API request to Substrate and displaying streamed content to the user in a web frontend.
 This example will focus on using NextJS and FastAPI, but there are other code samples included for some other popular alternatives.